Abnormal Uterine Bleeding

 Medications

 Nonhormonal medications for abnormal uterine bleeding have fewer risks and adverse effects than hormone therapy and can be given intermittently, when bleeding occurs.
-They are used mainly to treat women who desire pregnancy, who wish to avoid hormone therapy, or who have heavy regular bleeding (menorrhagia).
-Choices include
+They are used mainly to treat women who desire pregnancy, wish to avoid hormone therapy, or have heavy regular bleeding (menorrhagia).
+Options include:

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), which reduce bleeding by 25 to 35% and relieve dysmenorrhea by reducing prostaglandin levels
+• Nonsteroidal anti-inflammatory drugs (NSAIDs), which reduce bleeding by approximately 25 to 35% and relieve dysmenorrhea by reducing prostaglandin levels (1)

 Hormone therapy (eg, estrogen/progestin contraceptives, progestins, a long-acting progestin-releasing intrauterine device [IUD]) is often tried first in women who want contraception or who are perimenopausal.
 This therapy does the following: